Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie expert)

 - Physical symptoms of PCOS

-However, this condition may not always be enough for the diagnosis to be correct.
+However, this condition may not always be enough for an accurate diagnosis.

-If a woman is diagnosed with PCOS through an ultrasound, surprisingly, this does not necessarily mean that she actually has PCOS.
-It is common and quite normal for women to have a higher number of follicles at times.
+If a woman receives a diagnosis based on an ultrasound finding, it surprisingly doesn't immediately mean it's genuinely PCOS.
+It's common and quite normal for women to occasionally have a larger number of follicles.
 These are developing eggs.
-If ovulation does not occur, which happens from time to time even in otherwise healthy women, the egg will not have time to mature and leave the follicle to be fertilized in the uterus.
-It will remain in the follicle on the ovary.
+If ovulation doesn't occur, which happens sometimes even to otherwise healthy women, the egg doesn't mature and doesn't leave the follicle to be fertilized in the uterus.
+It remains in the follicle on the ovary.

-However, without the presence of an increased number of follicles, PCOS cannot be ruled out.
-A woman can have completely normal-looking ovaries and still have a hormonal profile consistent with PCOS. ( 2 )
+At the same time, without the presence of an increased number of follicles, PCOS cannot be ruled out.
+A woman can have completely normal-looking ovaries and still have a hormonal condition consistent with the PCOS profile.
+(2)

 Causes of irregular menstruation

-We already know why an ultrasound diagnosis is not enough.
-Since an increased number of immature follicles on the ovaries occurs as a result of anovulation (a cycle without ovulation) and an irregular cycle, the need to meet two conditions for a diagnosis is not entirely sufficient.
-An irregular cycle, an anovulatory cycle or the loss of menstruation does not automatically mean that it is PCOS, although it is one of its main signs.
-Other conditions can also be behind it, such as a thyroid disorder, excessive exercise or insufficient energy intake.
+We already know why a diagnosis based on ultrasound isn't enough.
+Since an increased number of undeveloped follicles on the ovaries occurs due to anovulation (a cycle without ovulation) and irregular cycles, meeting two conditions for diagnosis is not entirely sufficient.
+An irregular cycle, an anovulatory cycle, or loss of menstruation does not automatically indicate PCOS, even though it is one of its main signs.
+Other conditions, such as thyroid dysfunction, excessive exercise, or insufficient energy intake, can also be responsible.

-For this reason, it is necessary to find out more information and understand the woman's lifestyle, eating habits, evaluate current energy intake and amount of physical activity to rule out other possibilities.
+For this reason, it is necessary to gather more information and understand the woman's lifestyle, eating habits, assess current energy intake and amount of physical activity to rule out other possibilities.

 Other possible causes of irregular cycles

-- Hypothyroidism – the thyroid gland is involved in regulating the cycle and its slowed function can impact ovulation and lead to irregular cycles
+- Hypothyroidism – the thyroid gland is involved in cycle regulation, and its slowed function can impact ovulation and lead to irregular cycles

 - Stress – stress hormones, especially cortisol, can affect the menstrual cycle

-- Adolescence – Adolescent girls are often misdiagnosed because it can take up to 6 years after their first period for their cycle to stabilize and ovulation to occur regularly. ( 2 ) Additionally, a developing female body is still learning how to handle hormones, so it is somewhat normal to have higher androgen levels or even mild insulin resistance.
+- Adolescence – adolescent girls often receive a wrong diagnosis, as it can take up to 6 years after the first menstruation for the cycle to stabilize and ovulation to occur regularly.
+(2) Moreover, the developing female body is still learning to work with hormones, so it is somewhat normal to have higher androgen levels or even mild insulin resistance.

 Hypothalamic amenorrhea

-One common condition that PCOS is confused with is hypothalamic amenorrhea.
-This is a condition in which menstruation stops due to a disruption in the communication within the hypothalamic-pituitary-ovarian axis.
+One of the common conditions for which PCOS is mistaken is hypothalamic amenorrhea.
+This is a condition where menstruation stops due to a disruption in communication within the hypothalamus-pituitary-ovarian axis.
 This causes anovulation and loss of menstruation.
-Hypothalamic amenorrhea occurs as a result of insufficient energy intake , excessive exercise, or other forms of stress . ( 3 ) Due to anovulation, a larger number of follicles can then form on the ovaries, so the main difference between loss of menstruation and PCOS is hormone levels.
-Because stress factors lead to an overall lower production of reproductive hormones, androgens, as well as LH and FSH, are usually lower or at the lower end of the range compared to the hormonal profile of PCOS. ( 4 )
+Hypothalamic amenorrhea occurs due to insufficient energy intake, excessive exercise, or other forms of stress.
+(3) Due to anovulation, a larger number of follicles may form on the ovaries, so the main difference between loss of menstruation and PCOS is hormone levels.
+Because stress factors lead to an overall lower production of reproductive hormones, androgens, as well as LH and FSH, are generally lower or at the lower end of the range compared to the PCOS hormonal profile.
+(4)

-Although this type is one of the four main types of PCOS, even this diagnosis can be somewhat misleading.
-Birth control pills (or other forms of hormonal contraception) suppress ovulation and suspend endogenous hormones . ( 5 ) Some women, due to previous use of birth control pills, do not ovulate for several months after stopping them.
-PCOS that occurs after stopping hormonal contraception is often temporary, until the cycle stabilizes and the woman begins to ovulate regularly again.
+Although this type is classified among the four main types of PCOS, this diagnosis can also be somewhat misleading.
+Birth control pills (or other forms of hormonal contraception) suppress ovulation and halt endogenous hormones.
+(5) Some women, due to their previous use, do not ovulate for several months even after stopping.
+PCOS manifesting after discontinuing hormonal contraception is often temporary, until the cycle stabilizes and the woman starts ovulating regularly again.

 1. Hypothalamic amenorrhea

-The same goes for the loss of your period if you have just stopped taking hormonal contraception.
-In this case, we don't have to blame PCOS right away, but it could be hypothalamic amenorrhea.
-In order for your hormones to "activate" again after stopping birth control, they need the right fuel and lots of extra nutrients that the pills have broken down in your body while you're taking them.
-A small amount of food, a lack of vitamins and essential minerals, and too much exercise will only prolong the return of your period.
+The loss of menstruation is similar even if you have just stopped hormonal birth control.
+Even in this case, we don't necessarily have to blame PCOS; it could be hypothalamic amenorrhea.
+For hormones to "reactivate" after discontinuing birth control, they need proper fuel and many extra nutrients that the pills depleted from the body during use.
+Insufficient diet, lack of vitamins and essential minerals, and excessive exercise will only prolong the return of menstruation.

-If you were already dealing with problems related to your menstrual cycle, insulin resistance, and other symptoms of PCOS before starting hormonal contraception, it is likely that you may still have real PCOS after stopping it.
+If you were already dealing with menstrual cycle issues, insulin resistance, and other symptoms of PCOS before starting hormonal contraception, it is likely that even after stopping it, you may still have true PCOS.

 4: Thyroid dysfunction

-The last of the selected causes of irregular cycles that can often confuse us when diagnosing PCOS is hypothyroidism, or reduced thyroid function.
-The thyroid gland is an important element in regulating the menstrual cycle. ( 7 ) Its hormones are involved in the development of follicles on the ovary, but also in the signaling of brain hormones to the ovary.
+The last of the selected causes of irregular cycles, which can often confuse us when diagnosing PCOS, is hypothyroidism, or an underactive thyroid.
+The thyroid gland is an important element in regulating the menstrual cycle.
+(7) Its hormones are involved in the development of follicles on the ovary, but also in the signaling of brain hormones to the ovary.

 Is it PCOS or hypothyroidism?

-Why is it so difficult to tell if it’s PCOS or hypothyroidism?
-Although these two seemingly very different conditions have a lot in common, they share a lot in common.
-For example, they have more follicles, a very similar hormonal profile, and a metabolic state.
-While in PCOS, follicles are unable to grow and mature properly due to high levels of androgens, in hypothyroidism, hormonal changes, specifically elevated prolactin levels, prevent ovulation , which can lead to polycystic ovaries. ( 8 ) Women with PCOS tend to have higher LH to FSH ratios, but a similar high ratio can also occur due to an autoimmune thyroid disease called Hashimoto’s. ( 9 )
+Why is it so difficult to determine whether it is PCOS or an underactive thyroid?
+Although at first glance we encounter two diametrically different conditions, they have a lot in common.
+For example, increased follicle formation, a very similar hormonal profile, and metabolic state.
+While in PCOS, follicles cannot grow and mature properly due to high androgen levels, in hypothyroidism, hormonal changes, specifically increased prolactin levels, prevent ovulation, which can lead to polycystic ovaries.
+(8) Women with PCOS tend to have a higher LH to FSH ratio, but a similarly high ratio can also occur due to an autoimmune thyroid disease, known as Hashimoto's.
+(9)

-Third, insulin and its production are also closely related to thyroid function.
-When thyroid dysfunction occurs, insulin resistance and high insulin levels can occur. ( 10 )
+Thirdly, insulin and its production are also significantly related to thyroid function.
+If thyroid dysfunction occurs, insulin resistance and high insulin levels can result.(10)

-Sometimes the symptoms associated with PCOS can be the most telling.
-These include, for example, the aforementioned excessive hair growth, thinning hair, acne, or increased fat deposition in the abdominal area.
-In the case of reduced thyroid function, we will encounter significant fatigue, cold hands and feet, and an irregular heart rate.
+Sometimes, symptoms associated with PCOS can tell us the most.
+These include, for example, excessive hair growth, hair thinning, acne, or increased fat storage in the abdominal area.
+In the case of an underactive thyroid, we are more likely to encounter significant fatigue, cold hands and feet, and an irregular heart rate.

-As for the insulin resistance present, at that point it starts to get complicated because nothing in the body works completely separately .
-If insulin resistance results in high insulin levels, it can again affect the production of androgens and increase their production.
-And so we encounter a combination of hypothyroidism and PCOS .
+When it comes to existing insulin resistance, at that point, things start to get complicated, because nothing in the body works in complete isolation.
+If high insulin levels result from insulin resistance, this can again affect androgen production and increase their formation.
+And so we encounter a combination of hypothyroidism and PCOS.

-The main intention of the article is not to confuse and scare you women even more about what is happening to you, but rather to show how complicated the diagnosis of PCOS can often be.
-And perhaps to convey a little optimism and hope that it may not actually be PCOS at all, and that hormonal contraception and medication may not be the only solution to get out of it all.
+The main aim of the article is not to confuse and scare women even more about what is happening to them, but rather to show how complicated a PCOS diagnosis can often be.
+And perhaps to convey some optimism and hope that it may not be PCOS at all, and that hormonal contraception and medication do not have to be the only solution to all of this.

-Do you want to know more about yourself and know your health status as accurately as possible?
+Do you want to know more about yourself and your health status as accurately as possible?
 Instead of speculating, get blood tests.
-Be sure to choose a complete hormonal profile, including prolactin and androgen hormones.
-Other important tests include a glucose test, fasting insulin, and lipid profile , which can reveal possible insulin resistance and metabolic syndrome.
-And last but not least, don't forget a thyroid profile with all hormones including antibodies, so you can rule out the possibility of hypothyroidism.
+Be sure to choose a complete hormonal profile including prolactin and androgen hormones.
+Other important tests include a glucose test, fasting insulin, and lipid profile, which can reveal possible insulin resistance and metabolic syndrome.
+And last but not least, don't forget a thyroid profile with all hormones, including antibodies, to rule out the possibility of hypothyroidism.

-If you want a complete assessment of your health, you can also contact our Femvie experts , who will create an individual plan based on your medical history, laboratory results, symptom monitoring, cycle analysis and a 90-minute initial consultation.
-Our experts will continuously support you to achieve results.
-Information on how the consultations work can be found here .
+If you wish to have a complete evaluation of your health status, you can also contact our Femvie experts, who will create an individual plan based on your medical history, laboratory results, symptom monitoring, cycle analysis, and a 90-minute initial consultation.
+Our experts will support you throughout the process to help you achieve results.
+Information on how consultations work can be found here.

-Was this article useful to you?
-Share it with your friends, maybe it will be useful to someone else.
+Was the article helpful to you?
+Share it with your network, it might be useful to someone else.

-If you have any questions about women's health, don't hesitate to contact our experts at the Femvie consultation center .
+If you have any questions about women's health, do not hesitate to contact our experts at Femvie advice center.
 They will be happy to answer all your questions for free.*

 Sources used: